3snowp7im/SotN-Randomizer/README.md

 ### Seed URLs

-If you plan on sharing a seed with others, the easiest way to use CLI is with the `--race` option and seed URLs.
+If you plan on sharing a seed with others, the easiest way to use CLI is with the `--race` option or seed URLs.
 To use the current time as a seed and print its URL and starting equipment:

 ```shell